 How is Rett syndrome diagnosed?

-The essential criteria for a medical diagnosis of Rett syndrome were redefined in 2010 and are as follows:
+The essential criteria for a medical diagnosis of Rett syndrome were redefined in 2010 and they are:

 - A period of regression during the first 5 years of life followed by a relatively stable period